Crowd-Pleasing Potato Gratin (20+40 Min, Vegetarian)

-- 200g cream (creme fraiche style)
+- 7 oz cream (creme fraiche style)

-- 2 cloves of garlic
+- 2 cloves garlic

-- Salt and pepper
+- Salt and pepper to taste

-- 1 tbsp of rosemary
+- 1 tbsp rosemary

-- 1 tsp of nutmeg (if you have it)
+- 1 tsp nutmeg

-- Preheat the oven to 400° Fahrenheit or 200° Celsius
+- Preheat the oven to 400°F or 200°C

-- Grease the oven dish with butter
+- Grease the oven dish with butter.

 - Cut the potatoes into small slices (about 3-4mm will do – the large slicer on one side of a grater works well for this) and spread them in the oven dish